getify/You-Dont-Know-JS/scope-closures/apB.md

 The corner case of passing in no values to `toggle(..)` is not important; such a toggler instance can just always return `undefined`.

-Try out the exercise for yourself, then check out the suggested solution at the end of this appendix.
+Try the exercise for yourself, then check out the suggested solution at the end of this appendix.

 ## Closure (PART 3)